FlipperPA/interview-questions/README.md

 Questions to ask in a technology organization when interviewing candidates.

-## Things to check for preparedness
+## Items to Check for Preparedness

 - [ ] Brought a printed resume
 - [ ] Brought a printed cover letter